A Select List of Our Authors

 Nathan Hodge

-Staff reporter for the Wall Street Journal based in Washington, D.C.
+Staff reporter for the Wall Street Journal.
 A specialist in defense and national security, Hodge is the author of ARMED HUMANITARIANS: The Rise of Nation Builders and co-author (with Sharon Weinberger) of A NUCLEAR FAMILY VACATION (Bloomsbury).
 A longtime contributor to Wired's Danger Room, his work has appeared in Slate, the Financial Times, Foreign Policy, Jane's Defence Weekly and many other newspapers and magazines. author website

 Scott